How Sleeping With Other People Makes Me Love Being Married

 What a time to be alive.

 Why?
 I'm not sure.
 He loves me deeply, I know that.
 He wants me to be happy.
 He has a surprising and sweet trust in my guy, who is abundantly respectful of our marriage.
 He also embraces the opportunity to challenge himself and move through fear.
-He is brave, and it is for this reason that I know I made the right choice in marrying him.
+He's brave, and it is for this reason that I know I made the right choice in marrying him.

 Every day, I trust more that doubt, jealousy, and resentment are not going to kill me or my relationship, and what little we feel of them is worth the incredible joy that comes from pushing my relationship outside of its comfort zone.
 What I know now is that feelings will always shift — that's a fact.
-And they most often will pass if I share about them.
+And they most often will pass if I share them.
 So instead of doing what I thought strong women did and swallowing my insecurities, I talk about them in blunt terms with my husband.
 What if you stop wanting me, and what if we start to hate each other, and what if you fall out of love with me but are too afraid to tell me, and what if . . .
 My husband listens, nods, understands me a bit better, kisses me, tells me he loves me, and the fears start to fade away.

 We lay together late at night and he touches the two bruises on my left arm, perfect fingerprints that he didn't leave.
 I smell his hair, which smells like the cigarettes she smokes.
 We kiss each other a little deeper.
 We are bound together in this experience — unfaltering in our bond, happy more often than scared.